Planning for Delivery

 This is also a good time to plan for the financial aspects of your baby's birth.
 Since every medical insurance plan is different, please check with your insurance carrier for specific details of your maternity coverage and benefits.
 Some payers require that you inform them you are expecting prior to delivery.
 They can also clarify steps you need to take or paperwork they may need to add your new dependent to the policy.

 If you have questions on your maternity pre-registration form, do not have medical insurance, or have questions about your insurance, our Maternity Financial Coordinators are glad to assist and help you make sure things are in order for your baby’s birth and beyond.
-For last names starting with letters A-L, call (585) 275-2517.
-For last names starting with letters M-Z, call (585) 275-4626.
+For last names starting with letters A-H, call (585) 273-4375.
+For last names starting with letters I-P, call (585) 275-5593.
+For last names starting with letters Q-Z, call (585) 275-4626.

 What to Bring to the Hospital